Smoking prevention has been

 Indeed the

-significance of the weight control element for continued smoking has been
+significance of the weight control element for continued smoking has

 acknowledged in industry documents.
 Lorillard wrote in June 1973 in: The Female Smoker Market: